madroxdupe42/peacefulscience.org/content/newsletter/two-virtual-events-2022.md

 This month, July of 2022, *Peaceful Science* is programming two virtual events worth joining.
 See you soon!

-## Short Course with Carver Classroom
+## Short-Course with Carver Classroom

 Hosted by [*The Carver Project*](https://www.carverstl.org/), this is a four week course, one hour each meeting, designed for pastors and other ministry leaders in the Church.